ericleasemorgan/reader-sentences/README.md

     ollama pull llama2:latest

-Repeat the previous step, and please be patient; these steps are computationally expensive.
+Repeat the previous steps, and please be patient; these steps are computationally expensive.

 Once you get this far, you can query the database of vectorized sentences.
 The following command queries the study carrel named "author-homer-gutenberg" for the word "hector" and returns thirty-two sentences: